-Canter specifically links to this 34-ounce bottle of Barlean's Organic Flax Oil, which is way, way more than you will ever need.
-You can buy a 16-ounce bottle for about $16.
+Canter specifically suggests a bottle of Barlean's Organic Flax Oil.
+You can buy a 16-ounce bottle for less than $18.
 I ended up buying a 16-ounce bottle of Whole Foods' 365 Unfiltered Organic Flax Oil, which met all the requirements and set me back $13.

 Buy it: Barlean's Organic Oils High Lignan Flax Oil, $16 for 16 ounces

 - Total project time: Three days, including a day for stripping the cast iron pan.